 If you both mutually respect each other, lying to each other will be difficult, if you care about each other, cheating will be anathema.
 If you are both committed to each other, you learn to be considerate and put each other ahead of you.
 You manage your conflicts better because you have something to live for that is bigger than the two of you.
 When you are generous with each other, you don’t hide or keep secrets, nor do you hold yourselves back.

-Once the foundations are laid and they are firm, every other aspects of the relationship are subject to mutual negotiations.
+Once the foundations are laid and they are firm, every other aspect of the relationship are subject to mutual negotiations.
 However, your foundations are non-negotiables.